Simsys/espcand/doc/protocol.md

 $nfilt,<match-pattern><10>
 ```
 Format:

 - match-pattern see description

 Example:
 ```
 <= $nfilt,1**_****_****
 ```
-All datagrams with an ID > 7ff are discarded.
+All datagrams with an id > 7ff are discarded.

 ### $clearfilt Clear all Filters